5 Things to Consider When Starting an eCommerce Site

 Starting an eCommerce site is easier than ever, thanks to platforms like Shopify and WooCommerce.
 But, like any other business venture, it requires planning, persistence, and capital.

-You’ll need to do the legwork to understand your customer base and determine the best way to market your product or service.
-There are also plenty of other considerations you’ll have to consider, like taxes, shipping costs, and payment processors.
+You must work to understand your customer base and determine the best way to market your product or service.
+There are also plenty of other considerations you'll have to consider, like taxes, shipping costs, and payment processors.